Multi-Agent Pentest¶

 - Coverage depends on what the agents can discover and reach within the scan timeout

-- The default scan timeout is approximately 4 hours
+- The default scan timeout is 6 hours and can be adjusted in the stepper up to 24 hours

 - Agents stay on the configured target domain and do not navigate to external sites

-- Natural-language instructions improve focus but do not replace scan scope or authentication setup
+- Context improves focus but does not replace scan scope or authentication setup

 Related Documentation¶